On the families of polynomials forming a part of the Askey--Wilson scheme and their probabilistic applications: Askey-Wilson scheme compactly supported on . Probabilistic interpretation

-Below, where we will present the probabilistic application of the polynomials mentioned above, we will use the following notation, being traditional in the probability theory.
-Namely $X\sim \ast $ means that random variable $X$ has distribution that is denoted by $\ast .$ For example $X$ $\sim $ $N(m,\gamma )$ means that random variable $X$ has normal distribution with expectation $m$ and variance $\gamma ,$ or $X\sim f$ has distribution that has density $f.$
+Having this, we are ready for the first probabilistic model.
+Below, where we will present the probabilistic application of the polynomials mentioned above, we will use the following notation, being used traditionally in the probability theory.
+Namely, $X\sim\ast$ means that random the variable $X$ has a distribution that is denoted by $\ast$.
+For example, $X$ $\sim$ $N(m,\gamma)$ means that the random variable $X$ has a normal distribution with expectation $m$ and variance $\gamma,$ or $X\sim f$ has a distribution that has density $f$.